shenfcStanley/QAChat_Prototype/README.md

    - MiniLM for general purpose
    - Bio_ClinicalBERT for clinical purpose
    - Clinical_KGEmb for leveraging medical ontologies and clinical knowledge. ** Note: **incorporating the clinical knowledge embeddings research into the prototype
+   - **Note:** Clinical_KGEmb is used to leverage medical ontologies and clinical knowledge.
+This prototype incorporates clinical knowledge embeddings from recent research.

 4. Semantic search
 5. Contextual Prompt Design
 6. Post-processing and Response Generation